ZJUHSY/cs284a_hw2_webpage/README.md

 ### Project Overview

 ### Part1: Bezier Curves with 1D de Casteljau Subdivision
+#### 1-2 Take a look at the provided .bzc files and create your own Bezier curve with 6 control points of your choosing.
+Use this Bezier curve for your screenshots below.
 ![1-2](/pic/1-2.png)
+#### 1-3 Show screenshots of each step / level of the evaluation from the original control points down to the final evaluated point.
+#### 1-4 Show a screenshot of a slightly different Bezier curve by moving the original control points around and modifying the parameter t via mouse scrolling.

 ### Part2: Bezier Surfaces with Separable 1D de Casteljau

 ### Part3: Area-Weighted Vertex Normals